Parametric Style Furniture - The Definitive Guide

 Clothoid.B Lamp - by Alienology Design on Shapeways

-The Corona Chandelier - created parametrically using codes to replicate colliding gravitational fields
+The Nativi Chandelier - created parametrically using codes to replicate colliding gravitational fields

 4. Geometrically Abstract